csdms/bmi/docs/source/bmi.getter_setter.rst

 to a variable.
-Unlike the buffer returned from :ref:`get_value`, the reference always points to the current values of the variable, even if the model's state changes.
+Unlike the buffer returned from :ref:`get_value`, the reference always points to the current values of the variable, even if the model's state has changed.

 **Implementation notes**